rachelbaker/Async-Social-Sharing/readme.txt

 == Changelog ==

+= 1.7.1 =
+* Fixed bug where "headers already sent" message was displayed upon plugin activation due to blank line at top of main plugin file.
+* Enabled automatic plugin updates for WordPress 3.7 users.

 = 1.7.0 =
 * Added option to display or hide sharing widgets from posts.
 * Restructured file organization.